ikepgh/AmiTwitter/trunk/README.txt

     * Downloads Public Timeline (Random Tweets just for fun...)
     * Displays the most recent Tweets that you have sent
     * Displays the most recent Tweet by all friends & followers (User ID)
-    * Follows and Unfollows users
+    * Follow/Unfollow users; Block/Unblock users
     * MorphOS, OS 3.x compatible